Superbeast

-"Superbeast" is a promotional single from Rob Zombie's solo debut, Hellbilly Deluxe.
+"Superbeast" is a song by Rob Zombie, released as the third single from his solo debut, Hellbilly Deluxe.
 The song was co-written by Charlie Clouser, formerly of Nine Inch Nails.
 It also appears on Rob Zombie's Past, Present & Future, the greatest hits album The Best of Rob Zombie, and two remixes are contained on American Made Music to Strip By.

 The song was covered by Transient for The Electro-Industrial Tribute to Rob Zombie in 2002 and was covered again in 2011 by Suicide Silence for the digital edition of The Black Crown.

 Music video

 The music video shows a woman, Sheri Moon (Rob's wife), dressed in leather and riding on a motorcycle, fighting a robot and a ninja with katanas while bright lights rapidly flash on screen.
 There are also a few clips added of Zombie and his band.

 Other media

 The track appeared in the horror film Valentine in 2001 and the action/horror film End of Days in 1999.
 The song was played in the background of the trailer of Godzilla 2000: Millennium.
 The "Girl on a Motorcycle" remix of the song was frequently used in commercials for ECW T-shirts and future events.
 The song was nominated for the Grammy Award for Best Metal Performance in 2000.
 On January 4, 2008, the song "Superbeast" was used to introduce the "Abyss vs. Manabu Nakanishi" match at Wrestle Kingdom II in Tokyo, Japan.